Che Guevara: Execution

-About 30 minutes before Guevara was killed, Félix Rodríguez attempted to question him about the whereabouts of other guerrilla fighters who were currently at large, but Guevara continued to remain silent.
-Rodríguez, assisted by a few Bolivian soldiers, helped Guevara to his feet and took him outside the hut to parade him before other Bolivian soldiers where he posed with Guevara for a photo opportunity where one soldier took a photograph of Rodríguez and other soldiers standing alongside Guevara.
+About 30 minutes before Guevara was killed, Rodríguez attempted to question him about the whereabouts of other guerrilla fighters who were at large, but Guevara remained silent.
+Rodríguez, assisted by Bolivian soldiers, helped Guevara to his feet and took him outside the hut to parade him before other soldiers where he posed with Guevara for a photo opportunity, where one soldier took a photo of Rodríguez and other soldiers standing alongside Guevara.
 Afterwards, Rodríguez told Guevara that he was going to be executed.
-A little later, Guevara was asked by one of the Bolivian soldiers guarding him if he was thinking about his own immortality.
+Guevara was asked by a soldier guarding him if he was thinking about his own mortality.
 "No" he replied, "I'm thinking about the immortality of the revolution".
 A few minutes later, Sergeant Terán entered the hut to shoot him, whereupon Guevara reportedly stood up and spoke to Terán what were his last words: "I know you've come to kill me.
 Shoot, coward!
 You are only going to kill a man!"
 Terán hesitated, then pointed his self-loading M2 carbine at Guevara and opened fire, hitting him in the arms and legs.
 Then, as Guevara writhed on the ground, apparently biting one of his wrists to avoid crying out, Terán fired another burst, fatally wounding him in the chest.
-Guevara was pronounced dead at 1:10 p.m. local time according to Rodríguez.
-In all, Guevara was shot nine times by Terán.
-This included five times in his legs, once in the right shoulder and arm, and once in the chest and throat.
+Guevara was pronounced dead at 1:10 p.m. according to Rodríguez.
+In all, Guevara was shot nine times by Terán, five times in his legs, once in the right shoulder and arm, and once in the chest and throat.

 Months earlier, during his last public declaration to the Tricontinental Conference, Guevara had written his own epitaph, stating: "Wherever death may surprise us, let it be welcome, provided that this our battle cry may have reached some receptive ear and another hand may be extended to wield our weapons."